emanom/nextjs-chat-vc/responses.md

 1. **Review build logs**: Ask the customer to provide the build logs.
 Build logs often contain error messages and other helpful information that can help diagnose the issue.
-2. **Check dDocumentation**: Refer to Vercel's documentation to see if there are any general guidelines or common issues related to builds that might apply.
+2. **Check documentation**: Refer to Vercel's documentation to see if there are any general guidelines or common issues related to builds that might apply.
 3. **Identify framework**: Determine if Vercel supports the framework or technology and if any specific configurations are required.